thedaveCA/mailstore-notes/_posts/2023-01-01-Explain MailStore's folder structure.md

 ---
-title: Explain MailStore's folder structure-e109ed00
+title: Explain MailStore's folder structure
 categories: MailStoreServer MailStoreSPE MailStoreHome
-tags:
+tags: information
 published: true
 ---
 All messages in MailStore are within an individual user's archive, each user has a separate archive, so for example my incoming messages could end up in any/all of these depending on where the messages come from: